 Check with your insurance agent regarding discounts.

 You could save money if you bundle your renters insurance policy with a car insurance policy.

 A higher deductible saves you money, but it’s important to remember the deductible is your out-of-pocket expense if you have a loss.

 Before you get a renters insurance quote, take inventory of your belongings.
 Knowing the approximate value of the things you own makes obtaining the right amount of insurance easier.

 What is specifically covered under a renters insurance policy?

 A standard renters insurance provides three types of coverage: personal property, renters liability, and additional living expenses coverage.
 Check your insurance policy for the specific amount of coverage under each category.

 What are four disasters that renters insurance covers?

-Four natural disasters covered by your renters insurance policy include damage from tornadoes, hurricanes, hail, and windstorms.
+Renters and home insurance policies cover four natural disasters including damage from tornadoes, hurricanes, hail, and windstorms.
 Most policies also cover fire, vandalism, and theft.